How Do Payments Work for Car Imports to Kenya?

 Can I pay locally in Kenya?

 Yes, absolutely.
-We have accounts with NIC Bank which accept Kenyan Shillings and US Dollars.
+We have accounts with NCBA Bank which accept Kenyan Shillings and US Dollars.

 Payments for Asset Finance?